Join our May 2025 centennial ascent…

 It is not uncommon to have big snow storms with very high winds, even in the Spring.
 The temperatures can vary widely in the springtime.
 They usually range from –15C overnight to 0C during the day.
 At higher elevation, temperatures will be colder and often drop below -30C overnight.

-• Group safety equipment (satellite phone, ropes, rescue kit, high altitude 1st aid kit, GPS, maps)
+- Group safety equipment (satellite phone/messenger, ropes, rescue kit, high altitude 1st aid kit, GPS, maps)

 Not included in price:

-• Trip cancellation insurance (highly recommended, see booking page for ideas), adventure travel/rescue insurance, medical insurance
+- Rescue insurance, trip cancellation insurance (highly recommended, see booking page for ideas), medical insurance, etc.

 Alpine Ski-touring or Telemark gear?
 Which should you use?